 The spherical Jeans equation (SJE) is widely used in dynamical modelling of the Milky Way (MW) halo potential.
-We use haloes and galaxies from the cosmological Millennium-II simulation and hydrodynamical APOSTLE simulations to investigate the performance of the SJE in recovering the underlying mass profiles of MW mass haloes.
-The best-fitting halo mass and concentration parameters scatter by 25% and 40% around their input values, respectively, when dark matter particles are used as tracers.
+We use haloes and galaxies from the cosmological Millennium-II simulation and hydrodynamical APOSTLE (A Project of Simulations of The Local Environment) simulations to investigate the performance of the SJE in recovering the underlying mass profiles of MW mass haloes.
+The best-fitting halo mass and concentration parameters scatter by 25 per cent and 40 per cent around their input values, respectively, when dark matter particles are used as tracers.
 This scatter becomes as large as a factor of 3 when using star particles instead.
 This is significantly larger than the estimated statistical uncertainty associated with the use of the SJE.
-The existence of correlated phase-space structures that violate the steady state assumption of the SJE as well as non-spherical geometries are the principal sources of the scatter.
+The existence of correlated phase-space structures that violate the steady-state assumption of the SJE as well as non-spherical geometries is the principal source of the scatter.
 Binary haloes show larger scatter because they are more aspherical in shape and have a more perturbed dynamical state.
-Our results confirm that the number of independent phase-space structures sets an intrinsic limiting precision on dynamical inferences based on the steady state assumption.
+Our results confirm that the number of independent phase-space structures sets an intrinsic limiting precision on dynamical inferences based on the steadystate assumption.
 Modelling with a radius-independent velocity anisotropy, or using tracers within a limited outer radius, result in significantly larger scatter, but the ensemble-averaged measurement over the whole halo sample is approximately unbiased.

-Key words: Galaxy: halo - Galaxy: kinematics and dynamics - dark matter
+Key words: Galaxy: halo-Galaxy: kinematics and dynamics-dark matter.